Russell-Waterhouse/blog/content/post/linked-lists-compared.md

 }
 ```
 That's 36 lines of code *just to print the list*.
 That's one more line of code
-than the entire haskell linked list implementation.
+than the entire Haskell linked list implementation.

 Why it's so long is clearly visible immediately: memory management.
-Neither haskell nor ruby has to double the size of the string buffer if it gets
+Neither Haskell nor Ruby has to double the size of the string buffer if it gets
 too large, neither one had to remember to add the null terminator.

 I'm aware that there are ways to make my implementation smaller, but the point